 Finding the right weed wacker on a market full of options can be quite the task, but it doesn't need to be an exhausting task.
 While there are some great Echo vs Stihl trimmer reviews out there, we thought it'd be good to offer a roundup review on some of the other great brands in the market in ElectroSawHQ's weed eater section.

-Here are some things to consider when looking for the best electric weed eater, whether it be cordless or corded.
+Here are some things to consider when looking for the best electric weed eater of 2018, whether it be cordless or corded.
 Each section below acts as part of a buyer's guide for the reviews further in the article.

 There are several tips to think about when deciding on which trimmer to choose.
 First and foremost, the type of material being trimmed and cut needs to be considered.
 Depending on the thickness or density of certain grasses and weeds being cut, one trimmer might perform better than another.
 For example, a battery-powered trimmer might be great for trimming around fences and poles in the yard, but it might not hold up to tall weeds and brush.

 A second thing to consider is noise restrictions.
 Some cities and neighborhoods have restrictions on certain noise volumes, especially during certain times of the day.
 Therefore, certain weed eaters will be ruled out completely based on the amount of noise they produce.
 In order to figure out what kind of noise levels these electric weed eaters generate, asking customer service about decibel levels can be crucial.

 When it comes to picking out an electric weed eater, there are a few aspects of picking from.
 First and foremost, consideration needs to be made about how long the cord on the trimmer is (if it requires such for electrical access).
 If the cord that comes with the trimmer is not very long, then in most cases, an outdoor extension cord is needed to complete the job.